Jonathan-Dobson/How-to-install-Nodejs-on-Ubuntu/README.md

 # How to install Nodejs on Ubuntu
-A simplified guide on how to setup your Ubuntu Server to run Nodejs from the downloaded binary
+A simplified guide on the basics of how to setup your Ubuntu Server to run Nodejs from the downloaded binary

 ## 1. Download the binary archive
 > #### [`Download Here`](https://nodejs.org/en/download/)